mcvlad/create3_examples/create3_republisher/README.md

     **NOTE:** the list of entities that's republished is defined by the `params.yaml` file which you'll find at `~/ws/install/create3_republisher/share/create3_republisher/bringup/params.yaml`.
     Comment or uncomment entries in this file to customize it to your needs.

-1. Run your other applicatios that want to communicate with Create 3 in another terminal of the RaspberryPi (or other SBC) using a passive unicast XML profile.
+1. Run your other applicatios that want to communicate with Create 3 in another terminal of the RaspberryPi (or other SBC) using a passive unicast DDS configuration profile.
 For example:

     ```bash